cuongduc91/Messenger-PHP-Docker/README.md

 # db

-- As localhost name running on port 3310
+- As local MySQL database running on port 3310

-#DBeaver
+# DBeaver

 - Download and install DBeaver as GUI configuration to the MySQL database
 - https://dbeaver.io
+- Configuration as 'root' on port 3310

+# Environment file

+- Create the development.env file in the main folder.
+- Env.
+Parameters: MYSQL_USER, MYSQL_PASSWORD, MYSQL_ROOT_PASSWORD...

 # www